Youseong-Noh/progress-toward-manipulating-robot-arm/Connecting-Arduino.md

 ## Overview

-- Installing software required for controlling arduino
+- Installing software required to control arduino
 - Testing a simple code to check the connection between arduino and computer

 ---